Agoric/agoric-sdk/packages/SwingSet/docs/run-policy.md

 * `policy.crankFailed()`
 * `policy.emptyCrank()`

-All methods should return `true` if the kernel should keep running, or `false` if it should stop.
+All those methods should return `true` if the kernel should keep running, or `false` if it should stop.

+The following methods are optional (for backwards compatibility with policy objects created for older kernels):

+* `policy.allowCleanup()` : may return budget, see "Terminated-Vat Cleanup" below
+* `policy.didCleanup({ cleanups })` (if missing, kernel pretends it returned `true` to keep running)

 The `computrons` argument may be `undefined` (e.g. if the crank was delivered to a non-`xs worker`-based vat, such as the comms vat).
 The policy should probably treat this as equivalent to some "typical" number of computrons.